 Drain the kale in a colander, then quickly transfer the leaves to the ice water to cool.
 Dry the blanched kale thoroughly using a salad spinner or kitchen towels, then freeze the leaves flat on a baking sheet.
 Once frozen solid, store your kale in zip-top bags in the freezer for up to 8 months.
-You can add individual leaves straight from the freezer to smoothies, or chop them while frozen, and add them to soup and stews.
+You can add individual leaves straight from the freezer to your blender for smoothies and pestos, or chop them while frozen, and add them to soup and stews.

 How to Save Kale Seeds

 If you want to harvest seeds from your kale plants, you need to be sure to isolate the crop from any other Brassica varieties that it might pollinate with (including other kale varieties, cabbage, collards, broccoli, cauliflower, bok choi, etc.) by a distance of one mile or by using a seed isolation tent.

 Because kale is a biennial, it will produce stalks of yellow flowers during its second year of growth.
 Let these flowers turn into elongated seed pods which you should allow to dry out on the plant.
 Gather the dried seed pods in a bag and let them dry even further indoors for a week.
 Once fully dry, shatter them and collect the largest seeds for planting.